rformassspectrometry/RuSirius/README.md

 BiocManager::install("RforMassSpectrometry/RuSirius")
 ```

-Laslty, please install the devel version of xcms (this is temporary and will not
+Lastly, please install the devel version of xcms (this is temporary and will not
 be needed after the next bioconductor release.)

 ```r